genius487/osgem/README.md

 python osgem.py
 ```

+## Output and Visualization

+OSGEM yields results from the OSeMOSYS and OnSSET portions of code.
+The result files are of the same format in this modeller as they are in both tools.
+The OSeMOSYS results are outputted as a CSV or Excel file, from which a pivot table can be made of the results for subsequent table making and graphing.
+The OnSSET results are outputted as a series of CSV files where that data can be collected and transformed.
+The geo-spatial data can be plotted using QGIS (or Geopandas) for visualization.
+See relevant OSeMOSYS and OnSSET documentation for more.

 ## More Information
 More on how OSeMOSYS works can be found in the [OSeMOSYS ReadTheDocs](https://osemosys.readthedocs.io/en/latest/) and more on OnSSET can be found in the more [OnSSET ReadTheDocs](https://onsset.readthedocs.io/en/latest/) or in the [GEP-OnSSET documentation](https://github.com/global-electrification-platform/gep-onsset/tree/master/docs/source) on Github.
 More about the tool could be found in the associated thesis or I can be contacted at samonthompson@yahoo.com.